srobinson/unicode-wiki/README.md

 yarn start

 # seed the dbs
-# one time operation - seed data in persisted to disk
+# one time operation - seed data is persisted to disk
 yarn seed
 ```

 That's all for now...
-Thank you for reading
+Comments/questions welcome.
+Thank you for reading.